 Everyone needs to watch their birds closely for health problems.
-If you want to win work at and on the birds health and loft
+If you want to win work on the birds health and loft situation.

 Always be looking to improve comfort and ventilation for the birds.
 Check the list below often.

-1. Vaccinate for PMV, every bird every year. (and also young birds right out of the nest after May 1st or
+1. Vaccinate for PMV, every bird every year. (and also young birds right out of the nest or for sure after May 1st or

 at least before July 1st)